jacobcarrington/gatsby-theme-auth0/gatsby-theme-auth0/README.md

 ## Custom Domains and Third Party Cookies

 A number of modern browsers have started blocking third party cookies by default.
 This means that in order to implement Auth0 Universal Login you'll either need to use a custom domain.
+Once setup in Auth0, set:

+- `tenant` to your unique tenant slug.
+- `domain` to your custom login URL eg. mydomain.com
-Once setup in Auth0, set `tenant` to your unique tenant slug and set `tokenIssuer` to the full custom login URL.
+- `tokenIssuer` to the full custom login URL eg. https://mydomain.com/.

 ## Demos